Eastport tried for years to lure mega cruise ships. Then, amid a global pandemic, it got one, along with a skeleton crew of coronavirus exiles.

 Riviera had arrived six weeks earlier by way of Miami, where it had been laid up ever since a federal no-sail order put the cruise industry on hiatus amid the COVID-19 pandemic.
 In June, with hurricane season coming on, the ship sailed north, toward calmer weather, and it tied up at Zachary’s favorite fishing spot.

 Kristen grew up in Eastport’s South End, “across the railroad tracks,” she said, from the “more pish-posh” North End.
 Her father worked in the customs office, and their family ran an ice-cream stand near the Motel East back when the city’s sardine canneries were still propping up the local economy.
 These days, the city of 1,250 people gets by on commercial fishing, a little tourism, and shipping at its port, which has the deepest natural harbor in the lower 48.
+You can find fishing equipment and hunting gear.
 Kristen lives in Bangor now, two hours inland, but she still brings Zachary to Eastport for much of the summer.

 “We beachcombed, we fished — that’s what it was to be a kid here,” she said.
 She’d seen Navy ships, cargo ships, paper ships, and pulp ships come and go, “but nothing this big, ever.
 This is a whole new realm.
 This is a behemoth.”